chetanxpatil/livnium.core/core-o/plan.md

 - This is a new type of knowledge machine

 **The Path:**
-- Implement step by step
+- Implement step by step (one at a time, not all at once)
-- Use law extractor to verify discoveries
+- Use law extractor to verify discoveries (if it can't see it, it's not physics)
+- Follow three constraints: local, ledger-checked, extractor-visible
 - Build a universe that generates its own laws

+**The Reality Check:**
+- This is a **research roadmap**, not a guarantee
+- You won't recreate the universe exactly
+- But you *will* get structures that mirror real physics
+- That's already huge

+**The Advantage:**
+- You have: geometric substrate (Core-O) + law extractor + clear plan
+- Most people have only one of the three
+- Now implement and let your universe teach you its laws

 **This is how you make the universe behave like the real one.**